snapcrafters/signal-desktop/.github/testing-issue-template.md

 snap refresh {{ env.SNAP_NAME }} --{{ env.CHANNEL }}
 ```

-Maintainers can promote this to stable by commenting `/promote <revision-number>`.
+Maintainers can promote this to stable by commenting `/promote <revision-number> stable`.